 Written by: Ned Ambrus

-Here is an example of what the costs/rates are as of April 2016 (assuming you are in good health and have no pre-existing illness) with Manulife Travel Insurance for their Out of Country Medical:
+Here is an example of what the costs/rates are as of January 2020 with Manulife Travel Insurance for their Global Medical out-of-Country Insurance (assuming you are in good health and have no pre-existing illness and have provincial health care):

-I want my sky brothers and sisters to be safe, to have fun, to enjoy their vacation, and come back with more experience, more knowledge and wonderful memories.
-I simply hate hearing about people getting hurt, and I hate hearing about people getting hurt and not having the coverage.
-Check your policy if you have work benefits to see if you are covered.
+I want my sky brothers and sisters to be safe, to have fun, to enjoy their vacation, and come back with more experiences, knowledge and wonderful memories.
+I simply hate hearing about people getting hurt, and even more than that, I hate hearing about people getting hurt and not having coverage.
+If you have medical work benefits, check your policy to see if you are covered.
 Phone your credit card company to see exactly what is covered.
-Buy a cheap policy just to be safe, whatever you do Please travel with Medical Insurance.
+Buy a cheap policy just to be safe, whatever you do please travel with Medical Insurance.
 It can save your life, figurative and literally.